 You've probably heard that Internet access can be a little tricky in China, with the websites you're used to using at home not being accessible in China.
 Getting a VPN like Astrill, Express, or Vypr can circumvent the problem (the China firewall) and make your trip a little easier.
+Find below our recommendations on the best 5 VPNS for China:

 A VPN is a Virtual Private Network, which extends a private network across a public network, enabling people to send and receive data from shared or public networks as if they were on private networks.
 In a nutshell, when using a VPN in China it will reroute your internet traffic so that your Internet connection behaves like you are in a different location than you are.
 It also allows you to stay anonymous while you are surfing the web.